 Find out when you will be posting your content.
 There are tools to help you with this process.
 You want to keep your content posted regularly.

-You will want to model your frequency with what other successful businesses and influencers are putting out content.
+You will want to model your frequency after what other successful businesses and influencers are posting.

 Content Scheduling Software Tools